 Gerald Maxey, LA-based Filmmaker ("Los Pistoleros")

-In the Company of Strangers is an award-winning film which has moved audiences at film festivals and has won the top award at six.
-It is a touching feature film debut from writer/producer/director Thomas Hofbauer.
+In the Company of Strangers is an award-winning film which has moved audiences at film festivals and has won the top award at seven.
+It is a touching feature film debut from writer / producer / director Thomas Hofbauer.

-It's the story of a young man in trouble with the law who is sentenced to 600 hours of community service in an AIDS hospice.
-There it is hoped he will learn tolerance and compassion.
+It's the story of a young man arrested for his participation in a hate crime who is sentenced to 600 hours of community service in an AIDS hospice where it is hoped he will learn tolerance and compassion.
 While there, he helps to reconcile a dying man with his estranged son.
 At the same time, the young man attempts to reconnect with his own distant father.